opnfv/dovetail/docs/testing/user/userguideperinstaller/testing_guide_apex.rst

    # Otherwise, it will create a role 'Member' to do that.
    export NEW_USER_ROLE=xxx

+   # Set the name of the installer as environment variable (e.g. apex, fuel, etc)
+   # Optional parameter
+   export INSTALLER=xxxx

+   # Set the deployed scenario name (e.g. os-sdn-nofeature-noha)
+   # Optional parameter
+   export DEPLOY_SCENARIO=xxxx

+The OS_PASSWORD, for apex installer, uses the password from undercloud environment.
 The OS_AUTH_URL variable is key to configure correctly, as the other admin services are collected from the identity service.
 HTTPS should be configured in the SUT so either OS_CACERT or OS_INSECURE should be uncommented.